-The Australian Labor Party under the federal leadership of Kim Beazley did not cross the floor on the passing of the Terror laws in Federal Parliament - and while we think they owe some serious answers about this to the Australian electorate, there are some speeches from senior party members and ALP leaders that should have given cause to think that the Federal ALP would have moved heaven and earth to oppose the laws.
+There are some speeches from senior party members and ALP leaders, that should have given cause to think that the Federal ALP would have moved heaven and earth to oppose the laws.

-On this page a speech given to the Eureka Stockade Memorial Association in December 2005 by Dr Barry Jones and Dr Carmen Lawrence's Second Reading speech in The House.
+On this page two speeches: one given to the Eureka Stockade Memorial Association in December 2005 by Dr Barry Jones, and Dr Carmen Lawrence's Second Reading speech in The House.

 Dr Barry Jones